Dizziness vs Vertigo: Why Nystagmus Matters

 How We Evaluate Dizziness and Vertigo

-At Spectrum Therapeutics of NJ, a comprehensive vestibular assessment includes several key components.
+At Spectrum Therapeutics of NJ, a thorough vestibular assessment includes several key components.

 Detailed History: We ask about symptom onset, triggers, duration, and associated symptoms.
 Did it start suddenly or gradually?
 Does head movement make it worse?
 Have you noticed hearing changes?